 Individual lenses or lenslet arrays, manufactured using SLA techniques, have been applied so far to image chrome lithography resolution targets [15,16,24] or by analyzing the shape of a transmitted laser beam [21].
-Although these tests are integral for quality benchmarks of in-house lens fabrication, the application and full performance evaluation of 3D printed lenses in biological or biomedical imaging questions has so far been neglected.
-We therefore present the potential of low-cost LCD desktop 3D printing for optical quality lens manufacturing when used in biological applications.
-We demonstrate the use of both single and multi-lens microscopy objectives using affordably produced lenses of varying geometries across both brightfield and fluorescence imaging.
+Although these tests are integral for quality benchmarks of in-house lens fabrication, the application and full performance evaluation of 3D printed lenses in biological or biomedical imaging has so far been neglected.
+We therefore present the potential of low-cost LCD desktop 3D printing for optical quality lens manufacturing when used in biological applications and emphasize their use within fluorescence microscopy which is commonly used for biological imaging.
+From these results, numerous other applications for the presented 3D printed elements are directly possible, such as beam shaping applications.
+We demonstrate the use of both single and 4-lens microscopy objectives using affordably produced lenses of varying geometries across both brightfield and fluorescence imaging.
 The imaging performance of each lens geometry was evaluated in brightfield illumination using a 1951 USAF target for resolution and contrast evaluation, as well as cyanobacteria, variegated Hosta Undulata leaf, and iodine-stained onion cell samples.
-We also show fluorescence epi-illumination and imaging using the single lens and multi-lens 3D printed microscopy objectives to demonstrate the potential of 3D printed lenses in biological fluorescence imaging.
+We also show fluorescence epi-illumination and imaging using the single lens and 4-lens 3D printed microscopy objectives to demonstrate the potential of 3D printed lenses in biological fluorescence imaging.

-2. Materials and Methods
+2. Materials and methods

-2.1 3D printing and post-processing protocol
+2.1.
+3D printing and post-processing protocol